petertseng/adventofcode-rb-2021/README.md

   With that fixed, it would complete but would take about 2 minutes to do so.
   Actually handling the points at infinity could have been faster.
   So slow down and draw some pictures and reason out how many points are at infinity.
+* Day 21 (Dirac Dice): Forgot the rules of the game: each player rolls the die three times.
+  Don't discard necessary information from previous parts.

 # Posting schedule and policy